LINBIT/linstor-gateway/docs/md/linstor-gateway_iscsi_delete.md

 ### Synopsis

-Deletes an iSCSI target by stopping and deleting the pacemaker resource primitives and removing the linstor resources.
+Deletes an iSCSI target by stopping and deleting the corresponding drbd-reactor configuration and removing the LINSTOR resources.
+All logical units of the target will be deleted.

 ```
-linstor-gateway iscsi delete [flags]
+linstor-gateway iscsi delete IQN... [flags]
 ```

 ### Examples

 ```
-linstor-gateway iscsi delete --iqn=iqn.2019-08.com.linbit:example --lun=1
+linstor-gateway iscsi delete iqn.2019-08.com.linbit:example
 ```

 ### Options

 ```
   -h, --help   help for delete
-  -i, --iqn iqn   The iSCSI Qualified Name (e.g., iqn.2019-08.com.linbit:unique) of the target to delete. (default :)
-  -l, --lun int   Set the LUN (default -1)
 ```

 ### Options inherited from parent commands

 ```
       --config string     Config file to load (default "/etc/linstor-gateway/linstor-gateway.toml")
-      --controllers strings   List of LINSTOR controllers to try to connect to (default from $LS_CONTROLLERS, or localhost:3370)
+  -c, --connect string    LINSTOR Gateway server to connect to (default "http://localhost:8080")
       --loglevel string   Set the log level (as defined by logrus) (default "info")
 ```

 ### SEE ALSO